-INFORMATION: Longer period season tickets attract a higher level of discount than shorter period season tickets.
-When you apply for a refund, we will work out what fare would have been paid for the period you actually travelled.
-The money paid over this amount will be the value of your refund, less the administration charge.
-For more information about Season Ticket refunds, see www.nationalrail.co.uk/times_fares/ticket_types/season_tickets.aspx#refunds
+Longer period Season Tickets attract a higher level of discount than shorter period Season Tickets.
+For more information about Season Ticket refunds see www.nationalrail.co.uk/times_fares/season-refund-calculator.aspx

-- 40.5.
-If you require a refund on a duplicate Season Ticket, the Train Company may request additional information (e.g. evidence of new address, a new job, redundancy, or prolonged illness of the holder) and/or may be asked to attend a meeting with the Train Company concerned.
-Train Companies have agreed a Code of Practice for such meetings, a copy of which can be found in Appendix C. - 40.6.
-Train Companies reserve the right to refuse to issue refunds on duplicate Season Tickets if they have reasonable grounds to believe that such requests are being made fraudulently.
+- 40.3 To qualify for a monetary refund: - 40.3.1 Seven Day Season tickets must have at least three days' remaining validity, or - 40.3.2 Season Tickets valid between one and ten months must have at least seven days' remaining validity. - 40.4 Annual Season Tickets do not qualify for a monetary refund after ten months and twelve days. - 40.5 If you were ill and, consequently, unable to request a refund on your Season Ticket when you stopped using it, we will offer you a refund from the date your illness started provided that you supply a medical certificate or other evidence of your illness. - 40.6 If you require a refund on a duplicate Season Ticket, the Train Company may request additional information (e.g., evidence of new address, a new job, redundancy, or prolonged illness of the holder) and/or may be asked to attend a meeting with the Train Company concerned.
+Train Companies have agreed a Code of Practice for such meetings, a copy of which can be found in Appendix C. - 40.7 Train Companies reserve the right to refuse to issue refunds on duplicate Season Tickets if they have reasonable grounds to believe that such requests are being made fraudulently.

-41. Changing one Season Ticket for another
+41. Changing One Season Ticket for another

-- 41.1.
-You may change your Season Ticket for another covering a different journey or class of travel provided that the original Season Ticket was valid for one month or more, and has at least seven days' validity remaining.
-In this case, you will only be required to pay the difference in price between your original Season Ticket and the new one, based on the number of days of validity remaining on your original Season Ticket. - 41.2.
-If your new Season Ticket is for a cheaper journey or class of travel, you will be entitled to a refund on the original Season Ticket, based on the number of days of validity remaining on your original Season Ticket at the time that you ask for your Season Ticket to be changed. - 41.3.
-The validity of your new Season Ticket must start on the day after the original Season Ticket is handed in, and must expire on the same date as that of the original Season Ticket.
+- 41.1 You may change your Season Ticket for another covering a different journey or class of travel provided that the original Season Ticket was valid for one month or more and has at least seven days' validity remaining.
+In this case, you will only be required to pay the difference in price between your original Season Ticket and the new one, based on the number of days of validity remaining on your original Season Ticket. - 41.2 If your new Season Ticket is for a cheaper journey or class of travel, you will be entitled to a refund on the original Season Ticket, based on the number of days of validity remaining on your original Season Ticket at the time that you ask for your Season Ticket to be changed. - The validity of your new Season Ticket must start on the day after the original Season Ticket is handed in and must expire on the same date as that of the original Season Ticket.
 You will not have to pay an administrative charge.

-Part H: Lost Property
+Part H: Lost property